 One essential didn’t make the list because I already have it.
 How anyone swaddles a baby without a Miracle Blanket mystifies me.
-I am a swaddling moron.
-Oh well, as long as it gets done and baby is happy I’m okay with that.

 Another item we have is the Arms Reach Co-Sleeper.
 We didn’t use it much with Katie, but I think we will more this time since we want to keep Katie in bed with us while setting aside a safe place for baby.